dockpack/kube-docs/README.md

 #### Install `Jenkins` on your Kubernetes cluster using `Helm`.

 Create a persistent volume for Jenkins.
-Use `jenkins/jenkins-pv.yaml` for creating the `PersistentVolume`.
+Use [jenkins-pv.yaml](jenkins/jenkins-pv.yaml) for creating the `PersistentVolume`.

 ```
 vagrant@k8s-01:~$ kubectl create -f jenkins-pv.yml --namespace tiller-world
 ```

 Create a persistent volume claim for Jenkins.
+Use [jenkins-pvc.yaml](jenkins/jenkins-pvc.yaml) for creating the `PersistentVolumeClaim`.

 ```
 vagrant@k8s-01:~$ kubectl create -f jenkins-pvc.yml --namespace tiller-world